trabdlkarim/trabdlkarim.github.io/index.md

 # Toure A. Karim Project Index
 {: .no_toc .fs-9 }

 TAK Project Index (TAK PI) is just a simple hub for some of <a href="https://github.com/trabdlkarim" target="_blank">@trabdlkarim</a> most important software development projects.
-You can think of it as a personal development lab  with open source projects that you could customize for your own use upon downloading.
+You can think of it as a personal development lab  with various projects that you could customize for your own use upon downloading.
 {: .fs-6 .fw-300 }

 [Trending projects](#trending-projects){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [New releases](#new-releases){: .btn .fs-5 .mb-4 .mb-md-0 }